-All manuscript must be written in English.
-Manuscripts must follow accepted practice in the nature sciences as detailed in the CSE Manual for Authors, Editors and Publishers (by the Council of science editors and formally known as the CBE Manual of Style).
-Every page of the manuscript, including the little page, tables, figures, and references should be numbered.
+All manuscripts must be written in English.
+Manuscripts must follow accepted practice in the natural sciences as detailed in the CSE Manual for Authors, Editors and Publishers (by the Council of Science Editors and formally known as the CBE Manual of Style).
+Every page of the manuscript, including the title page, tables, figures, and references should be numbered.

 Manuscripts may be submitted to the Managing Editor by post, email, or through the journal’s online submission system at https://cmuj.cmu.ac.th.
 All manuscripts must be in English and contain an abstract with keywords.
 Manuscripts must follow accepted practice in the natural sciences as detailed in the CSE Manual for Authors, Editors and Publishers (by the Council of Science Editors and formally known as the CBE Manual of Style).
 Papers must include the following four sections: Introduction, Materials and Methods, Results, and Discussion.
 A conclusion is optional.
 The manuscript should not exceed 30 double-spaced A4 pages (Time New Roman or similar font, size 12”, with 1” margins) with no more than 8 tables, charts, illustrations, and/or images.
 Manuscripts are printed in monochrome.
 If accepted for publication, the manuscripts must be made available in MS Word format.

 Manuscript should be organized in the following order

 The author should design his title to supply enough information for the potential reader to make a reliable decision as to whether the paper is of probable interest.

 Name(s) of author(s), complete postal address(es) of affiliations and E-mail of the corresponding author.